schitresh/computer_science/operating_system/1_introduction.md

   - It has memory management that includes buffering, caching, spooling and a device driver interface
 - Assemblers
   - Converts an assembly code to object/machine code & instructions required by loader
-- Compiler &
+- Compiler
-  - Converts all the given high level code to machine code and then executes.
-Ex: C, C++, Rust, Go
+  - Converts all the given high level code to machine code and then executes
+  - Examples: C, C++, Rust, Go
 - Interpreter
-  - Converts high level code to machine code line by line and simultaneously executes it.
-Ex: Python, Ruby
+  - Converts high level code to machine code line by line and simultaneously executes it
+  - Examples: Python, Ruby
 - Loader
   - A routine that loads an object/machine program in memory and prepares for execution